csbg/SplineOmics/docs/articles/get_started.md

 in the design.
 Isolated means that limma only uses the part of the dataset that belongs to a level to obtain the results for that level.

-To generate the limma result categories 2 and 3 ()
+In this example we use the **integrated** mode and a design formula that includes a condition–time interaction.
+This allows SplineOmics to generate limma result categories 2 (average differences between conditions) and 3 (condition–time interactions).

 ``` r
 splineomics <- SplineOmics::update_splineomics(